 - Students complete the following undergraduate and graduate business courses:

-- Remaining M.B.A curriculum requirements including 12-15 credits in the selected concentration area, are fulfilled by taking graduate business courses.
+- Remaining M.B.A curriculum requirements, are fulfilled by taking graduate business courses.

 - Arts and Sciences Core Curriculum

 - Arts and Sciences Major Field Requirements

 - M.B.A.
 Pre-Qualification Sequence.

 - M.B.A. curriculum credit-bearing courses: 25 credits of core coursework and 15 credits of electives.

 If these requirements can be met in fewer than 150 credit hours, students may take elective courses to complete the 150 credit hour minimum.

 The unique feature of this program is that both degrees can be earned in five years.
 By carefully selecting courses, the student can complete the requirements for both degrees in as few as 150 credit hours.

 The student spends the first three years taking arts and sciences courses.
 After the completion of 75 credit hours, the student applies for the M.B.A. program.
 Students must meet all requirements for admission to the M.B.A. program, including meeting or exceeding one of the following criteria: